Installation and configuration

 python3 wis2box-ctl.py login

-To create a token for ingesting data:
+To create a token for running wis2box processes:

 wis2box auth add-token --path processes/wis2box